-- the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+- they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
+This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding).

+5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher/ Principal or the Chair of Governors.
 If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Head of Safeguarding directly with their concerns/CADS.